another2020githubuser/thepyphone/README.md

 ## Network
 The PyPhone works over Ethernet or Wi-Fi.
 I prefer Ethernet, if you use Ethernet then you can power off the Wi-Fi radio.
 ## Code Status
 Production stable.
+I use this as my daily driver and I have for over a year.
+I reboot the phone every few months.
+## International Usage
-I use this as my daily driver.
-The PyPhone has been tested and confirmed to work fine in multiple contintents including North and South America and Europe.
-I used it to do to my US business while I was abroad..
+The PyPhone has been tested and confirmed to work in multiple contintents including North and South America and Europe.
+I used it to do to my US business while I was abroad.
 ## Extra
 If you like your cell phone, you can keep your cell phone Built backwards, I built this for myself first, so no barely working MVP here.
 This is  stable code that I use as my daily driver.